MohamedElalawy/Mastering-Embedded-System-Learn-In-Depth/C_Programming/Struct_Union_Enum/union.md

-Here's the complete corrected and formatted code from the images, along with an explanation of the benefits of using a union in this context:
+example to explain the benefits of using a union :

 ```c
 #include <stdio.h>